Biosciences Laboratory Safety and Conduct

 - Wear appropriate clothing.
 In particular, you must wear

 laboratory.
+Long pants are highly recommended.
 Avoid wearing your best clothes, and if you have

 long hair tie it back.
 Avoid wearing dangling jewelry.